bpucker/bHLH_annotator/README.md

 cd <PATH>/bHLH_annotator
 python3 bHLH_annotator.py --subject <PATH> --out <OUTPUT> --info <DEFINITION_FILE>
 ```
 The ```--subject``` file defines the path to the input FASTA file containing coding or peptide sequences.
 The output directory is defined with the ```--out``` command.
 In the output directory, a RESULT folder is created containing the output files created in the pipeline steps.
 The ```--info```file represents the bHLH_annotator.csv.
-This file is necessary as it defines the input data files utilised in the pipeline.
+This file is necessary as it defines the input data files utilized in the pipeline.

 #### Optional arguments regarding subject file
 |Command|Description|Default